-DOT Description threads

-3 DOT The default setting.
-Having more than three DOT threads might improve throughput, but it will threads be at the expense of memory use.
+- 3 DOT threads: The default setting.
+Having more than three DOT threads might improve throughput, but it will be at the expense of memory use. - 2 DOT threads: If the system is low on memory, try running with two DOT threads. - 1 DOT thread: This setting is appropriate for single-user operation, but it will slow throughput with multiple users.
+More than one DOT thread is required for replication and is strongly recommended for distributed operations in order to prevent the DSA deadlocking.

-2 DOT

-If the system is low on memory, try running with two DOT threads.

-1 DOT thread tributed operations in order to prevent the DSA deadlocking.

-Three or four threads will deliver the best performance for a non-distributed DSA with a high query load.
-To reduce the risk of memory exhaustion, not more than 3 DOTs should be used on a 32-bit deployment.
+Three or four DOT threads will deliver the best performance for a non-distributed DSA with a high query load.
 The maximum setting is 5.